NonCoderF/biometric-sdk/README.md

                 // Biometric is turned off or bypassed manually }
             BiometricDecision.PROMPT_SKIPPED -> {
-                // App not in foreground, or biometric not required in this state }
+                // App in foreground, biometric not required in this state }
             BiometricDecision.SECURITY_NOT_PRESENT -> {
                 // Device doesn't support biometric OR no credential fallback